theobald-software/theobald-software.github.io/content/_en/xtract-is/for-azure/installation.md

 {: .box-note }
 **Note** The startup process of the Azure SSIS-IR might take up to 20 minutes.

+{: .box-tip }
+**Recommendation:** A regular update of the software is crucial for stable performance, especially major changes and high ([H]) priority updates.
+Check the [Version History](https://kb.theobald-software.com/version-history/xtract-is-version-history) for updates.
+A newer version can be installed over the older version.

 ### Express Custom Setup
 As an alternative to the manual setup, the Express Custom Setup can be used for installing Xtract IS for Azure on an Azure SSIS-IR.
 See [Microsoft documentation](https://docs.microsoft.com/en-us/azure/data-factory/how-to-configure-azure-ssis-ir-custom-setup#express-custom-setup) for more information.